|Description || |

 |We're a 16,000 acre deer stalking Estate on the Isle of Jura off the west coast of Scotland, one of the most remote farms in Argyll.
 We can offer a range of experiences depending on season, from feeding cattle to clearing rhododendrons.
 We have 65 Luing x Limousin cattle and 40 Jacob sheep plus Kune Kune pigs and ponies but our main business is cattle farming and red deer stalking.
 We're a family looking for help on lots of levels - whether it's maintaining woodland walks, beach cleaning or helping with the veggie patch and polytunnel.
 If you're sociable and prepared to muck in and don't mind being 17 miles away from the only shop, this could be the place for you…..
 Because of our remote location and lack of public transport, a driving licence is essential. ||View |

-Our 24 acre smallholding is in the countryside near Glasgow.
+Our 24 acre smallholding is in the countryside just outside Glasgow, Scotland's largest city.

 During our recent house build our large veg garden was rather ruined so we'd love for you to help strim weeds and thistles, fencing, build paths and ultimately get our 16 large raised beds back to production.
-We also have a 10m x 30m polytunnel that needs to be completed and a fruit cage to erect plus more raised beds to build.
+We also have a 10m x 30m polytunnel that needs to be completed, a geodome under construction and a fruit cage to erect plus more raised beds to build.

 Rural farm to Scotland's largest city = 7 miles!